Alexander Graydon

-Alexander Graydon Jr. (1752–1818) was an author and officer in the American Revolution.
+Alexander Graydon Jr. (1752–1818) was a writer and officer in the American Revolution.
 He was commissioned captain on January 5, 1776, and commanded a company of men in the Battle of Long Island and in the Battle of Harlem Heights.
 He was taken prisoner during the Battle of Fort Washington.
 After the war, he was elected as prothonotary of Dauphin County, Pennsylvania (1785–1799).

 He wrote his memoirs in 1811, chronicling his life and times in which he lived.
 His work became popular when it was republished posthumously in 1822, 1828, and 1846.